alibijan/number-guesser/README.md

 <!-- Accessible on: https://alibijan.github.io/task-list/ -->

 Simple number guessing game.
-- This code is following Brad Traversy's course,
+- This is my own Javascript previous to following the `Number Guesser` Project on Brad Traversy's course,
 > Modern JavaScript From The Beginning